aleparedes/static-content-distribution/README.md

 - Some records created with a custom domain

 ## Deployment
-Run the following commands in the "terraform" folder to deploy the infrastructure:
+After setting the configuration variables in the config.tf file, run the following commands in the "terraform" folder to deploy the infrastructure:

 ```terraform init```